XoopsDocs/xnewsletter-tutorial/book/accounts.md

 You can use one or more email-accounts; sending with php mail, php sendmail, smtp is possible.

+Example for an account using php mail() function

 ![](../assets/accounts1_en.PNG)

 There is a feature for testing pop3 and imap accounts.